bouseux/Object-Oriented-JavaScript-examples/README.md

 Object-Oriented-JavaScript-examples
 ===================================

-Tutorial which I took to sharpen up my Javascript skills.
+Tutorial I took to sharpen up my Javascript skills.

 Some things that I learnt:
  - You can only self-invoke functions that were built using function expression.
 For example,